Biology and sexual orientation: Birth order

-Female fertility

-In 2004, Italian researchers conducted a study of about 4,600 people who were the relatives of 98 homosexual and 100 heterosexual men.
-Female relatives of the homosexual men tended to have more offspring than those of the heterosexual men.
-Female relatives of the homosexual men on their mother's side tended to have more offspring than those on the father's side.
-The researchers concluded that there was genetic material being passed down on the X chromosome which both promotes fertility in the mother and homosexuality in her male offspring.
-The connections discovered would explain about 20% of the cases studied, indicating that this is a highly significant but not the sole genetic factor determining sexual orientation.

 Pheromone studies

 Research conducted in Sweden has suggested that gay and straight men respond differently to two odors that are believed to be involved in sexual arousal.
 The research showed that when both heterosexual women and gay men are exposed to a testosterone derivative found in men's sweat, a region in the hypothalamus is activated.
 Heterosexual men, on the other hand, have a similar response to an estrogen-like compound found in women's urine.
 The conclusion is that sexual attraction, whether same-sex or opposite-sex oriented, operates similarly on a biological level.
 Researchers have suggested that this possibility could be further explored by studying young subjects to see if similar responses in the hypothalamus are found and then correlating these data with adult sexual orientation.

 Studies of brain structure

 A number of sections of the brain have been reported to be sexually dimorphic; that is, they vary between men and women.
 There have also been reports of variations in brain structure corresponding to sexual orientation.
 In 1990, Dick Swaab and Michel A. Hofman reported a difference in the size of the suprachiasmatic nucleus between homosexual and heterosexual men.
 In 1992, Allen and Gorski reported a difference related to sexual orientation in the size of the anterior commissure, but this research was refuted by numerous studies, one of which found that the entirety of the variation was caused by a single outlier.

-Research on the physiologic differences between male and female brains are based on the idea that people have male or a female brain, and this mirrors the behavioral differences between the two sexes.
+Research on the physiologic differences between male and female brains are based on the idea that people have a male or a female brain, and this mirrors the behavioral differences between the two sexes.
 Some researchers state that solid scientific support for this is lacking.
 Although consistent differences have been identified, including the size of the brain and of specific brain regions, male and female brains are very similar.